Goslar: Economy and infrastructure

-Largest employers in Goslar are H.C.
-Starck (chemistry company), the tourism sector, and the civil service.
-Many residents of Goslar commute to Salzgitter, where car production, steel works and white collar jobs are based.
+The largest employers in Goslar are H.C.
+Starck (chemistry company), tourism and the civil service.
+Many residents of Goslar commute to Salzgitter, where car production, steel works and white-collar jobs are based.

-The Dr.-Herbert-Nieper-Krankenhaus is a privately owned hospital of the Asklepios Harzkliniken group serving the greater Harz region.
+The Dr-Herbert-Nieper-Krankenhaus is a privately owned hospital in the Asklepios Harzkliniken group serving the greater Harz region.
 A new annex for intensitive medicine is under construction.
-There are several general practitioners, dentists, and specialist practitioners distributed across the town.
-There is an emergency service in place.
+There are several general practitioners, dentists and specialists distributed across the town.
+There is an emergency service.

 Transport

-Goslar has excellent road links, as well as rail links connecting it to the major European population centres.
-Goslar also serves as a major transport hub for the Upper Harz mountains (highest peak at 1,141 m (3,744 ft) altitude).
+Goslar has excellent road and rail links to the major European centre of population.
+Goslar is also a major transport hub for the Upper Harz mountains (highest peak at 1,141 m (3,744 ft) altitude).

-With the A 7 and the A 395 there are two main Autobahns/Highways within 20 minutes reach of Goslar.
+With the A 7 and the A 395 there are two main Autobahns/motorways within 20 minutes of Goslar.

 The A 7 connects Hamburg/Hanover in the North to Frankfurt/Munich in the South.
 The A 395 branches off the main east-west Autobahn A 2 at Brunswick and ends at Vienenburg, some 12 km east of Goslar.
 The A 2 connects Berlin – to the East – to the Ruhr Area and the Netherlands in the West.
 The Federal highways B 6 and B 82 converge at Goslar and are routed via the four-lane by-pass past the town centre.
-The B 6 is mostly four-laned and approaches Goslar via the scenic Hildesheim–Salzgitter route.
+The B 6 is mostly four laned and approaches Goslar via the scenic Hildesheim–Salzgitter route.

 Goslar is served by the German Railway network (Deutsche Bahn) lines Hanover–Goslar–Halle (Saxony-Anhalt) as well as Brunswick–Goslar–Kreiensen.
-The central railway station is located in the vicinity of the town centre.
+The central railway station is near the town centre.
 There is a park-and-ride system for commuters to Brunswick and Hanover.

-At the railway station there is a central bus station with buses travelling routinely to various destinations in the Harz mountains.
-The buses are from DB Stadtverkehr.
+At the railway station there is a central bus station with regular bus services to various destinations in the Harz mountains.
+The buses belong to DB Stadtverkehr.

 Media

-The regional newspaper is the Goslar Chronicle Goslarsche Zeitung, which has an estimated daily readership of 90,000.
-The General-Anzeiger is a gazette owned by the Heinrich Bauer publishing group with an editorial office in Goslar.
-Aside from this there are two freely distributed gazettes.
+The regional newspaper is the Goslarsche Zeitung, which has an estimated daily readership of 90,000.
+The General-Anzeiger is owned by the Heinrich Bauer publishing group with an editorial office in Goslar.
+There are also two free newspapers..

-Radio Okerwelle GoslarRadio is the regional private radio station based in Brunswick, which broadcasts contemporary music, information and news in the German language to the Brunswick region.
+Radio Okerwelle GoslarRadio is the regional private radio station based in Brunswick, which broadcasts modern music, information and news in German to the Brunswick region.